 What follows are the main classes an average developer will encounter when working with Blotter.
 Many classes and utilities are left out of this documentation, as they are more internal to the codebase rather than part of the interface one would need to use Blotter as it comes.
 If you would like to see Blotter laid bare, please view the source.

-is the window level interface for interacting with all Blotter classes and properties.
-Whenever you want to apply a new Blotter material to texts on your page, you will instantiate a new object of the Blotter
+Blotter is the window level interface for interacting with all Blotter classes and properties.
+Whenever you want to apply a new Blotter material to texts on your page, you will instantiate a new object of the Blotter class.

 construction